How do you set goals -or do you avoid them?

 - Attainable – it can be achieved, you can reach it, its not a dream or a wish

-- Relevant – this give you a clear fenceline and protects you from distractions
+- Relevant – this gives you a clear fence line and protects you from distractions

 - Time based – set a deadline with shorter milestone dates to measure progress and keep on track.